ALL FIELDS REQUIRED*

 Sexual harassment is unlawful conduct that no employee should have to endure in the workplace.
 Sexual harassment can make any person’s life intolerable and includes unwelcome advances, requests for sexual favors and a wide range of other verbal or physical conduct.
 If you have been harmed by sexual harassment in the workplace, contact The Law Office of Omid Nosrati for assistance.
-Our experienced employment lawyers can help you fight against employers, coworkers, and others who engage in sexual harassment and take back your future.
+Our experienced Los Angeles sexual harassment lawyers can help you fight against employers, coworkers, and others who engage in sexual harassment and take back your future.

 There are a number of state and federal laws banning sexual harassment in the workplace.
 The two main sources of California’s laws are the Fair Employment and Housing Act (FEHA) and Title VII of the Civil Rights Act of 1964.
 FEHA expressly forbids sexual harassment at work, while Title VII prohibits employers from discriminating on the basis of sex (including pregnancy), gender, or other protected classes.
 Breaking any of these laws could result in employer liability for sexual harassment.

 Sexual harassment can take on many forms.
 Under Title VII of the Civil Rights Act of 1964, sexual harassment is an illegal form of discrimination with serious consequences.
 It may take the form of requests for sexual favors, unwelcome sexual advances, and verbal or physical actions that affects a person’s ability to work.
 Sexual harassment interferes with a person’s work performance and creates a hostile work environment.

 “Quid Pro Quo” harassment occurs when an employer’s decisions regarding the status of an employee depend on his or her willingness to deal with sexual harassment.
 This may affect promotions, work assignments, or even the ability to keep your job.
 Federal law considers unwelcome sexual advances or other sexual conduct quid pro quo harassment when: